Lenten Craniotomy…

 by Russ Rooney

 The first time I knew something might be seriously wrong was when my legs felt “off.”
 Then I had to grab a store shelf because for a few minutes I couldn’t walk or even move my leg.
 This was a new, humbling experience.
 That evening, I spoke with a retired physician friend, and he told me “If you don’t go to the ER or get a CT scan, I will sit next to Mary at your funeral.”
-The next day I had a CT scan and thankfully have avoided the funeral.
+The next day, I had a CT scan and, thankfully, avoided the funeral.

 From a previous conversation, I knew my neurosurgeon prays for his patients.
 This was reassuring for me.
 Also, there were people who were friends of our friends that didn’t know me and yet were praying for me.
 Hearing about all the people praying for me was truly heartwarming.